sugarlabs/musicblocks/scripts/generate-tests/README.md

   the file is treated as bound everywhere, so a global shadowed elsewhere may be omitted.
 Dependency detection uses the same heuristic to ignore a locally declared `require`.
-- Only the CommonJS and ES module patterns that appear in this repository are resolved.
-Conditional or computed exports are not.
+- CommonJS exports are detected only at module scope (including the usual `if (typeof module !== "undefined" ...)` guard). `module.exports = ...` inside a nested function is ignored.
+Conditional or computed exports are not resolved.
 - Parse errors are reported with the filename attached and never modify anything.